 Is the delay/failure likely to be of "material significance"?
-Consider;
+Consider:

-- Has the employer failed to respond to the Fund's enquiries? - Has the failure delayed the assessment and notification/payment of retirement benefits? - Has the scheme member been denied access to investment opportunities due to the failure? - Has the failure led to financial hardship for the member? - Has the Fund failed to put in place an immediate plan to remedy any delay/failure?
+- Has the employer failed to respond to the Fund's enquiries? - Has the failure delayed the assessment and notification/payment of retirement benefits? - Has the failure led to financial hardship for the member? - Has the Fund failed to put in place an immediate plan to remedy any delay/failure?